-T-Mobile is one of the most well-known mobile phone companies in the world, and their services are often highly praised for the great quality as well as affordability.
-Among the many conveniences they offer their customers, call forwarding is one of the best, enabling their users to forward calls as needed.
+T-Mobile is one of the most well-known mobile phone companies in the world, and their services are often highly praised for its great quality as well as affordability.
+Among the many conveniences, they offer their customers, call forwarding is one of the best, enabling their users to route calls as needed.
 To make things simple with T-Mobile call forwarding, a variety of codes can be utilized for fast, efficient access.

 Self-Service Short Codes

-Mobile users, with monthly and prepaid T-Mobile accounts, can use self-service short codes to activate plan features such as call forwarding.
+Mobile users, with monthly and prepaid T-Mobile accounts, can use self-service shortcodes to activate plan features such as call forwarding.
 However, non-T-Mobile codes do not work with the Simple Choice Plan with No Credit Check.
-The process for using the self-service short codes is straightforward.
+The process for using self-service shortcodes is straightforward.
 First, locate the code from the following table.
 Then, dial the code on your mobile phone and hit the call button.